Maribsorensen/Portfolio/README.md

 - Showcase projects I am proud of
 - Be a way to find information about me and how to reach me
-- Be a place for me to experiment with and work on my coding skills
+- Be a place for me to experiment with new techniques and work on my coding skills

 ## Built With